grotius-cnc/hal-core/Readme.md

 Hal-core is written as a universal program where all kind of kinematic models are welcome.

 Multiple machines can be controlled at the same time.
-Multiple gcode's can be applied to a certain machine id.
+Every machine may load a gcode file.

 Git clone up to date. ~/opt/hal-core/src/hal/components/matrix/
 ![screen0](https://user-images.githubusercontent.com/44880102/150279993-4963d765-6a89-4d5e-8ff0-951183f059ef.jpg)